thoughtbot/clearance/README.md

 Install
 -------

-Clearance is a Rails engine for Rails 3.
+Clearance is a Rails engine for Rails 3 on Ruby 1.9.2.
 It is currently tested against Rails 3.0.12, 3.1.4, and 3.2.3.

 Include the gem in your Gemfile: